projectglow/glow/docs/source/tertiary/pipe-transformer.rst

 Parallelizing Command-Line Tools With the Pipe Transformer
 ==========================================================

-To help you use single-node tools on massive data sets, Glow includes a utility called the Pipe Transformer to process Spark DataFrames with command-line programs.
+To use single-node tools on massive data sets, Glow includes a utility called the Pipe Transformer to process Spark DataFrames with command-line programs.

 Python usage